 Drones open up a whole new world of photography and video possibilities.
 They’re also relatively easy to fly and the latest models are very compact and lightweight, meaning they won’t use up too much space in a bag.

 There are a number of drone options out there.
 In terms of brands, we can recommend the DJI line of drones which make some of the best drones out there.
-The DJI Spark is a great portable starting drone option and is really lightweight.
-We personally have a DJI Mavic 2 but it is too bulky for the average traveler.
+The DJI Mini is a great portable starting drone option and is really lightweight.
+We personally have a DJI Mavic 2 (more recent version is the Mavic 3) but it is too bulky for the average traveler.

 Or if you know a traveler with a drone, you might consider getting them some cool accessories.
 You can see our drone accessories guide here.

-Just note that there are a lot of restrictions related to drones and travel, and it can be difficult to travel with drones to certain countries and they are not permitted in places like U.S. National Parks.
+Just note that there are a lot of restrictions related to drones and travel, and it can be difficult to travel with drones to certain countries.
+They are also not permitted in places like in U.S. National Parks or near airports.
+So you’ll want to do your research before packing a drone for a trip.

 Price: ~ USD $400 and up